 Whilst trying to cross a seemingly logical border that is hard for me to define, I’ll try to give insight as to why I want to take a deeper dive into what defines a house, decoding what language its inhabitants speak, and why this defined language is so complicated to me.
 What I find exciting is the wish to expand or illuminate the story of the house, as well as, the given function of each residing object – not forgetting why certain characters have their designated place in this mundane, private, engaging and tragic environment.

 Envision an average square house – like the kind that a child would draw – that is raised by four beams stuck inside of a concrete surface.
 With this, the house has by default a partially subterranean level which is defined as the basement.
-I’d like for us to revisit to the basement later, but first we have to finish the structure.
+I’d like for us to revisit to the basement later, because first we have to finish the structure.
 The surface’s shape depends on the shape of the intended house; in the following example I’ll present a plan on how to build a quadrangular house.
 These four sticks are connected with eight other sticks to create a three dimensional quadrangular shape.
 Four of these sticks are floating in the air horizontally resting on each raised beam, whilst the four other sticks are supporting from the bottom closer to the concrete surface.

 I’d imagine this house that I’m talking about to be about 10 meters tall – sorry, but I’m really bad at estimating measurements, but I believe that this is a good average height for a house based on the sound of the number.
 So, if we only have one floor, the basement, that means that we would have a pretty tall roof, mostly because we don’t have a ceiling yet.
 We then take four new beams, whose edges have a slanted 90 degree angle, to raise two flanking triangles.
 The four beams on the top, that has the role of keeping the skeleton square, we layer with at least 10 new beams, that will later be known as the floor of the attic.
 Now we nail in some new panels to some new wood which is resten diagonally on the beam that conjoins the two triangles at the top of the triangle.
 These diagonal beams – which I’m unsure of the number of, but since we said 10 earlier, I’d say 10 again – we layer with a black rug that has a very gritty texture to it, and subsequently, we cover it with tiles – presumably in terracotta – from the bottom of the diagonal surface to the top of it.